Crossing bridges between percolation models and Bienaym\'e-Galton-Watson trees: Connections between percolation models and branching structures

 \subsection{The percolation phase transition from the point of view of neutral mutation models}

 For the Bernoulli phase transition on a tree $\mathcal{T}$, the classical interpretation of the percolation supercritical regime corresponds to the existence of an infinite cluster with probability 1.
-From the point of view of population genetics, for a BGW tree with mutation we can interpret the cluster of the root as a subtree $\mathcal{T}_{\emptyset}$ of individuals of the same type of the root $\emptyset$.
-Note that a subtree is connected, so $\mathcal{T}_{\emptyset}$ does not include individuals of the same type of $\emptyset$ but with ancestors of a different type.
+From the point of view of population genetics, for a BGW tree with mutations, we can interpret the root’s cluster as a subtree $\mathcal{T}_{\emptyset}$ consisting of individuals of the same type as the root $\emptyset$.
+Note that a subtree is connected, so $\mathcal{T}_{\emptyset}$ does not include individuals of the same type as $\emptyset$ who have ancestors of a different type.

-On the percolation supercritical regime, the size of $\mathcal{T}_{\emptyset}$ has a positive probability of being of the same order to the size of the full genealogy.
+In the percolation supercritical regime, the size of $\mathcal{T}_{\emptyset}$ has a positive probability of being of the same order as the size of the full genealogy.
 If the full genealogical tree is finite, it means that the size of $\mathcal{T}_{\emptyset}$ is proportional to the size of $\mathcal{T}$.
 On the other hand, if $\mathcal{T}$ is infinite, this means that $\mathcal{T}_{\emptyset}$ is infinite as well.

-In the following we will present some percolation results on BGW trees conditioned to be infinite and we describe it in terms of the mutation models presented above.
-First, we recall some results of Lyons for percolation in BGW trees and its interpretation in terms of the infinite alleles mutation model and the MDM model.
-Finally, we will extend Proposition \ref{prop:Haggstrom} for the BGW case, and we describe its meaning for the MIM model.
+In the following, we present some percolation results on BGW trees conditioned to be infinite, and we describe them in terms of the mutation models introduced above.
+First, we recall some results of Lyons for percolation in BGW trees and their interpretation in terms of the infinite alleles mutation model and the MDM model.
+Finally, we will extend Proposition~\ref{prop:Haggstrom} to the DaC model on BGW trees and describe its meaning for the MIM model.